'A Beginner's Guide to Gay Cruising' is a seriously silly adventure on the high camp seas

 After kicking off in Brisbane, the east coast tour of A Beginner’s Guide to Gay Cruising is coming ashore at Melbourne’s Comedy Republic on Saturday, Nov 19 (get tickets over here) and Ginger’s at Oxford Hotel in Sydney on Friday, Nov 22 (get tickets over here).

-Stay in the loop: sign up for our free Time Out Melbourne newsletter for the best of the city, straight to your inbox.
+Stay in the loop: sign up for our free Time Out Sydney newsletter for more news, travel inspo and activity ideas, straight to your inbox.